pharmbio/robotlab/sop.md

 2. Activate the robot arm gripper

 3. Clean the robot gripper fingers so that they are free of dust.
+Use ethanol.

 4. Move the robot arm to the neutral position (in front of the B21 hotel rack)